student talking to a child

 At DeSales, we offer a traditional Bachelor of Arts in Communication Sciences and Disorders and the accelerated Bachelor of Science in Communication Sciences and Disorders to the Master of Science in Speech-Language Pathology (3+2) program.
 Here, you’ll develop an understanding of clinical processes that will prepare you for graduate work.
 You’ll work with diverse populations and become an advocate for change.

 The department also offers a minor in communication sciences and disorders.
+Students in majors including Education, Neuroscience, Nursing, Psychology, and Theater will find exceptional value in this minor.

 students in a classroom